Documentation Index

 agentmark dev

-Start the local development environment with API server, webhook server, and UI app.
-With --remote, the CLI also connects to the AgentMark platform via WebSocket Connect, enabling you to run prompts and experiments from the platform dashboard.
+Start the local development environment with API server, webhook server, and local dev server UI.
+With --remote, the CLI also connects to AgentMark Cloud via WebSocket Connect, enabling you to run prompts and experiments from the Dashboard.

 Options: